qcubed/orm/install/project/codegen/templates/README.md

 `/includes/qcubed/_core/codegen/templates`, these additional template files will be processed as well.

 Feel free to add as you wish.
-Just remember the naming structure for CodeGen template files:
+Just remember the naming structure for Codegen template files:

 `/includes/qcubed/_core/codegen/templates/[TYPE]/[MODULE]/[FILE]`